-Saute onion in butter in a large skillet.
+Saute onion in butter or oil in a large skillet.
 (If your onion becomes a little dry, add a tablespoon or so of water.)
 Remove half the onion and set aside – you’ll use it for the vegetable topping.

 Add brown rice and stir until the color just begins to change – you’re not looking to brown it, just coat all the grains with the butter.

 Add the three cups of broth, soy and thyme, stir together and place in a large casserole.
 Cover tightly and put in oven.
 Set your timer for 60 minutes and check the rice – it may take more time, up to about 70 minutes depending on the brand of rice, the shape of your casserole and your oven.
 You will want it to be still firm but tender.

 When your rice has been in the oven for about 40 minutes, prepare your vegetables.
 Add the olive oil to your skillet, break and cut the cauliflower into bite sized florets and add them to the skillet (they take the longest time to become tender) stirring now and then.
 Once they have just a little browning, do the same with the broccoli and saute for a minute or two longer.
 Cut the peppers into a bite sized dice and add them, along with the onion.

 Add the 1/2 cup water and put a lid on the skillet, and simmer for about 5 to 7 minutes.
 Remove the lid – the vegetables should still be slightly crisp, but almost tender, and the water almost gone.
 (They are going to cook for a few minutes longer, so err on the crisp side.)
 Add in the garlic and salt and cook for about 2 minutes more.
 Taste and reseason if you’d like.